 An alternative approach is to consider before implementing randomization whether there are covariates on which imbalance would not be acceptable and stratifying on them, so that balance on key covariates is achieved by construction (Athey & Imbens 2017).
 Moreover, Athey and Imbens make the point that re-randomization in practice turns into a form of stratification; for example, re-randomizing to achieve balance on gender becomes an indirect method of stratifying on gender.
 As with re-randomization, stratification means that not every combination of treatment assignments is equally probable.
 Unlike re-randomization, the researcher knows exactly how these probabilities have changed and can thus calculate exact p-values if desired.

 Discussions on re-randomization include Bruhn & McKenzie (2009), Athey & Imbens (2017), and (Glennerster & Takavarasha 2013).
 Theoretical papers include Morgan and Rubin (2012) and Banerjee, Snowberg, and Chassang (2017).

 These resources are a collaborative effort.
 If you notice a bug or have a suggestion for additional content, please fill out this form.

-We thank Liz Cao for copy-editing this resource.
-All errors our own.
+We thank Megan Lang for thoughtful suggestions and comments.
+Liz Cao for copy-edited this resource.
+All errors are our own.